fbpx

 We’ve heard that the animals are most active in the morning, so I’d suggest trying to do this first thing in the morning.

-Killimanjaro Safaris features tons and tons of animals at Walt Disney World
+Kilimanjaro Safaris features tons and tons of animals at Disney Animal Kingdom Park in Walt Disney World.

-The Kilimanjaro Safaris is just one of the coolest experiences at Disney’s Animal Kingdom!
+The Kilimanjaro Safari is just one of the coolest experiences at Disney’s Animal Kingdom!
 Photo credit: Darren Cheung

 And, if your family is really interested in wildlife, do it again in the evening.
-As long as you get in line before they close, you will get on a jeep.
+You will get on a jeep as long as you get in line before they close.

 WILDERNESS EXPLORERS

-This is a free program and is fun for all ages, but probably most interesting to grade school kids.
+This free program is fun for all ages but probably most interesting to grade school kids.

 You can pick up your booklet at any Wilderness Explorer station.